awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 The load balancer adds the following HTTP headers:

 `x-amzn-oidc-accesstoken`
-The access token from the token endpoint, in clear text\.
+The access token from the token endpoint, in plain text\.

 `x-amzn-oidc-identity`
-The subject field \(`sub`\) from the user info endpoint, in clear text\.
+The subject field \(`sub`\) from the user info endpoint, in plain text\.

 `x-amzn-oidc-data`
 The user claims, in JSON web tokens \(JWT\) format\.

 Applications that require the full user claims can use any standard JWT library\.
-The JWT format includes a header, payload, and signature that are Base64 URL encoded\.
+The JWT format includes a header, payload, and signature that are base64 URL encoded\.
 The JWT signature is ECDSA \+ P\-256 \+ SHA256\.

-The JWT header is a JSON object with the following fields\.
+The JWT header is a JSON object with the following fields:

 ```
 {